ACC Online Frequently Asked Questions

 Hyflex - FLX Classroom - HYC

-• When are online courses offered?
+When are online courses offered?

 What to Expect from Your ACC Online Class

-• Are ACC Online courses self-paced?
+Are ACC Online classes self-paced?

-• Are online courses easier than face-to-face courses?
+Are online courses easier than in-person courses?

-• ACC Online courses are every bit as academically challenging as on-campus courses.
-You will cover the same course topics and objectives as the equivalent in-person class.
-Be prepared to spend more time reading and completing coursework, while staying motivated with good study habits.
+ACC Online courses are every bit as academically challenging as on-campus courses.
+You will cover the same course topics and objectives as an in-person class.
+Be prepared to spend time reading and completing coursework.

-Successful online students should expect to spend at least 2 to 3 hours each week for every credit hour of class time working on your assignments and studying.
+Successful online students stay motivated with good study habits.
+You should expect to spend at least 2 to 3 hours each week for every credit hour of class time on assignments and test prep.
 For example, if you are taking a 3-credit course, you should set aside a minimum of 6 to 9 hours per week.
-Many students find that online courses take just as much time, if not more, than on-campus classes and require a self-motivated study schedule.

 For tips on how to plan your online class schedule and succeed in your online program, check out our guide to virtual learning and ACC Online.

-• What technical computer skills do I need to have?
+What technical computer skills do I need to have?

 To find out if your technical skills and experience meet the needs of Distance Education courses at ACC, take the “Technical Skills Checklist” survey.

-• Will I have to buy textbooks for my online course?
+Will I have to buy textbooks for my online course?

-• Refer to your syllabus for detailed information about textbooks and other course materials you may be required to purchase.
+Refer to your syllabus for detailed information about textbooks and other course materials you may be required to purchase.
 You can purchase materials from the ACC Bookstore website by clicking the “Textbooks” link to the right of the course name in the Course Schedule.
 Learn more about textbooks and supplies.

-• Of course!
+Of course!
 Distance education students have access to all the campus-based support resources available at ACC, including the Libraries, Learning Labs, Instructional Testing Centers, Computer Labs, Student Life, Student Services and Advising.

 There are also services available specifically for online learners.